 He asked if I’d prorate the rent for that first month.
 I said yes, of course.
-He paid a security deposit plus approximately one-and-a-half weeks’ rent (we calculated the daily rate).
+He paid a security deposit plus approximately one-and-a-half weeks’ rent (we calculated the daily rate – the easiest way to prorate rent).
 I handed him the keys, and we continued with our lives, happily ever after.

 Or Is It?